 At Lauds, we use organic, locally sourced and sustainable produce where possible.
-This means that right now, we use Tasmanian products such as Kindred Organic Oats for our oat milk yoghurt, and Tasman Sea Salt to season our products.
-We use organic coconut oil where possible too.
+This means that right now, we use Tasmanian products such as Kindred Organic Oats for our oat milk yoghurt, Tasmanian Walnuts and Tasman Sea Salt to season our products.
+We also use organic, ethically sourced coconut oil..

 From a business perspective, it is costly and difficult to acquire ALL components of our products in organic or local produce form.
 This (of course) is somewhat to do with dollars but also the fact that many large scale suppliers in Australia (such as cashew farmers) will not do business with the little guys - and that’s us.
 But rest assured that as we grow, so too will our capacity and drive to source more locally produced, sustainable and organic ingredients.